oneandonlyshayanshahrokhi/tag-manager/README.md

 # tag manager
-this is a simple tag manager with js
+This is a simple tag manager with js.
+I focused on javascript and did not use css in this project.